 August 23, 2022

-Patricia Santiago-Muñoz, M.D., is an Associate Professor in the Department of Obstetrics and Gynecology at UT Southwestern Medical Center.
+Patricia Santiago-Muñoz, M.D., is a Professor in the Department of Obstetrics and Gynecology at UT Southwestern Medical Center.
 She works in UT Southwestern’s High-Risk Pregnancy and Prenatal Genetics program and treats patients with pre-existing conditions such as hypertension, diabetes, lupus, multiple sclerosis, and diseases of the lung, liver, or kidney.
 She also accepts obstetrical patients for delivery at UT Southwestern’s William P. Clements Jr. University Hospital.

 Dr. Santiago-Muñoz earned her medical degree at the University of Puerto Rico School of Medicine, where she also completed a residency in obstetrics and gynecology.
 She received advanced training in maternal-fetal medicine through a fellowship at UT Southwestern.

 Board certified in obstetrics and gynecology and maternal-fetal medicine, she joined the UT Southwestern faculty in 2002.

 Dr. Santiago-Muñoz’s research projects include studies of pregnancy complications after amniocentesis and infant outcomes after a prenatal diagnosis of gastroschisis and fetal growth restriction.
 She has been published in Obstetrics & Gynecology, the American Journal of Obstetrics & Gynecology, the Puerto Rico Health Sciences Journal, the Journal of the Society for Gynecologic Investigation, and other medical periodicals.

 She is a Fellow of the American College of Obstetrics and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine.

 In 2002, she earned the National Faculty Award from ACOG and the Council on Resident Education in Obstetrics and Gynecology.